 A few weeks ago, he had a bone-marrow transplant and even though the odds were against him, I was flooded with a sense of optimism.
 “This time.”
 I thought.
 “It will work and he will get better.”
 Thursday evening, I received a call from Johnnie’s best friend, and a great friend of mine.
 He and I talk on the phone at least once a week, but when I saw him calling me, in my gut, I had a feeling it was about Johnnie.
 Part of me had been emotionally preparing for this for weeks, but I was stunned.

 I hated seeing the pictures of Johnnie on Facebook as he lost weight and became progressively sicker.
 But those images are not the impressions of Johnnie that I’ll hold onto.
 I’ll remember a gentlemen.
 I’ll remember someone who was articulate, intelligent, and mature beyond his age.
 I’ll remember a guy who loved a deep conversation and who had a great laugh.
 I’ll remember Johnnie’s legacy and the lives he touched.
-I’ll remember a Brother in the Freemasons.
 I’ll remember some stories with Johnnie and other friends that I probably shouldn’t share on this blog.
 I’ll remember the “L.”

 Johnnie was infamous for mentioning his middle initial in introductions.
 At events as students, when I knew he could hear me, sometimes, I would introduce myself as Joshua L. Benner (my middle initial is actually R.)

 I’ll remember the Blackberry!
 Johnnie had a Blackberry before a lot of people had cell phones.
 He had a Blackberry before a lot of us knew that there was such a thing as a “smart” phone.
 He had a Blackberry when a Blackberry was cool.
 He even had a Blackberry after the Blackberry was cool!